top of page

 • Window replacements that alter size or location

-Some minor projects, like painting or replacing flooring, may not require a permit.
-Always consult the Marin County Building Division to confirm whether your project needs one.
+Minor projects like painting, replacing flooring, or simple cabinetry updates may not require a permit.
+However, it’s always best to consult the Marin County Building Division to confirm whether a permit is needed.

 Step 2: Research Zoning Regulations